 - What does your “free consultation” entail?
 Listening for 15 minutes to a laundry list of options is much different than a full estate plan or benefits evaluation.
 Attorney Jackie Bedard conducts a detailed evaluation that allows families to walk away with the knowledge of exactly what Carolina Family Estate Planning will do for them, completely tailored to their needs.

-For more information on attending a workshop or scheduling a complimentary Vision Meeting, contact Carolina Family Estate Planning at 919.443.3035 or fill out our online form.
+For more information on attending a workshop or scheduling a complimentary planning assessment, contact Carolina Family Estate Planning at 919.443.3035 or fill out our online form.